Tokens for laymen

-The owner is represented as a cryptographic address.
+The owner is represented as a cryptographic address/account.
 The public-private key pair linked to the cryptographic address is what people call a “wallet”.
 And the tokens are accessible only by the owner/manager of said wallet.
 Only the person who has the private key for their wallet can access its underlying properties on the network/ledger.
 If the tokens are fungible, the owner can initiate transfers of said tokens by signing transactions using their private key.
 Apart from basic transactions, token holders can sign interactions like a vote.

 Being an immutable and irreversible system, blockchains enable the authenticity of tokens, their rules, their owners and their interactions.
 The realisation of these characteristics enable the transition of tokens from theory to real world applicability.
 Currently we’re seeing a lot of experimentation with use cases previously envisioned as well as new ones that weren’t considered before.

 Blockchain acting as the necessary substrate for tokens, ensures validity, including inbuilt anti-fraud measures.
 Historically, tokens have been issued and maintained by centralised entities, to ensure their authenticity, and have had security mechanisms facilitated by said entities.
 Central banks issuing fiat currencies, for example.
 Another example would be an event organiser issuing tickets.
 Blockchains act as an alternative to these centralised entities, offering the necessary foundation that validate and secure the authenticity of the tokens via a smart contract or the network itself.